-Handle Switches on Lucey or Lenni
+Handle Switches on Lucey

-- 1. To change the Needle Position (up or down) using any handle and/or perform a single stitch, press the WHITE button on any handle for needle to move up or down. - a.
-If you start sewing with the needle in the "UP" position, as you stop sewing, the needle will stop in the "UP" position.
-The needle will stop in the same position as you start (if you start sewing with the needle in the "DOWN" position, when you stop sewing the needle will be in the "DOWN" position.
+- To change the Needle Position (up or down) using any handle and/or perform a single stitch, press the toggle switch towards the white dot on any handle for needle to move. - a.
+If you start sewing with the needle in the "UP" position, when you stop sewing, the needle will stop in the "UP" position.
+The needle will stop in the same position as you start.
+If you start sewing with the needle in the "DOWN" position, when you stop sewing the needle will be in the "DOWN" position.

-2. To START SEWING or to STOP/PAUSE SEWING, press the GREEN button on any handle.
+To START SEWING or to STOP/PAUSE SEWING, press the toggle switch away from the white dot on any handle.